The Lake District Guide

 Welcome to your guide to pubs with rooms and Inns in The English Lake District

-There are some absolutely wonderful places to stay in the Lakes which in the old days we'd have called "Inns."
-These days they may be called Lake District Pubs, or Pubs with rooms, or they may still maintain the traditional description of Inn, but they all have the same characteristics.
 They're reasonably priced, you can get great food and beer, and they offer comfortable accommodation that's super value for money.
 If you want to stay in the Lakes, but you'd prefer a change from a hotel, and you want something a bit livelier than a bed and breakfast, then try one of these recommended pubs with rooms.

 South Lakes Pubs With Rooms and Inns